Learning Objectives

 Articular Processes

-These form synovial joints between vertebrae.
+These form synovial joints between vertebrae to allow gliding movements.

 Intervertebral Foramina